aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/4-fetch-data-from-chain.md

 Start the local server with `npm start`.
 You should see the **Add new list** button.

-Next, let’s understand how to create a new list by [submitting data to chain](./5-submit-data-to-chain.md).
+Next, let’s understand how to create a new list by [submitting data to chain](./5-submit-data-to-chain.md) in chapter 5.